euffelmann/bpc/README.md

 The BPC function takes four inputs:

--   **pgs_liab**: a single individual's PGS (or a vector of PGSs) on the liability scale based on the posterior mean betas from a Bayesian PGS method.
+-   **pgs_liab**: A single individual's PGS (or a vector of PGSs) on the liability scale based on the posterior mean betas from a Bayesian PGS method.
 While in theory any Bayesian PGS method that is well-calibrated for continuous traits can be used, we have only evaluated PRScs and SBayesR.

     -   PRScs: Use the effective sample size (neff) of the GWAS training sample as input.
 Using a PGS for schizophrenia as an example (population prevalence = 0.01), transform the PGS from the observed scale with 50% case ascertainment (because neff was used as input in PRScs) to the liability scale with the following code: